As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Are There Fossils in New Mexico?

 There are various fossils that you can find in New Mexico, including plant fossils, marine fossils, dinosaur bones or tracks, and more.
-The area surfaces around Zuni Mountains contain petrified wood, or you can try your luck at Mount Chalchihuitl, where the area slopes and draws.
+The area surfaces around the Zuni Mountains contain petrified wood, or you can try your luck at Mount Chalchihuitl, where the area slopes and draws.

 When it comes to finding relics and artifacts in New Mexico, such as arrowheads, it’s relatively easy.
 Both the eastern and western parts of the Pecos River are excellent locations to start.
-The Blackwater Draw site, situated near highway NM 466 north of Portales, is also another famous location.
+The Blackwater Draw site, near highway NM 466 north of Portales, is another famous location.

 FAQ About Rockhounding in New Mexico